How Employee Listening Helps Promote Mental Health and Well-Being

 Of course, this can be accomplished with small breaks throughout the workday as well.
 To encourage employees to take a needed reprieve, there are location-based strategies that can help foster self-care.
 This includes creating “recharge rooms” or other office areas where employees can go to take a moment to relax, calm down, or just breathe.
 These spaces typically have dim lighting, tranquil music or white noise, aromatherapy, comfortable furniture, or other means of promoting mindfulness and rest.
 Remote workers can do the same by having an area away from their computer, dedicated to relaxation, to which they can retreat.

-Cultivate Intelligent Coaching, Perceptyx’s new AI-powered leadership development product, contains a cognitive load tracker that allows users to recognize in real-time when their own workload — such as emails replied to, chat messages sent, and meetings attended — has increased and a self-care break may be needed.
+Cultivate Intelligent Coaching, Perceptyx’s new AI-powered leadership development product, contains a cognitive load tracker that allows managers to recognize in real-time when their own workload — such as emails replied to, chat messages sent, and meetings attended — has increased and a self-care break may be needed.
 Users receive updates in their flow of work about their cognitive load, and Cultivate notes whether this load has increased, decreased, or remained about the same.
-This intervention is designed to make users aware of their stress and workloads, which they might lose track of during particularly busy periods, and help reduce after-hours work, burnout, and multitasking.
+This intervention is designed to make managers aware of their stress and workloads, which they might lose track of during particularly busy periods, and help reduce after-hours work, burnout, and multitasking.
 By providing objective data to employees on their well-being, organizations can take a proactive approach to help employees recognize when a break or additional support may be useful.

-3. Train Leaders and Employees to Build Empathy, Understanding, and Resiliency
+1. Train Leaders and Employees to Build Empathy, Understanding, and Resiliency

 While most leaders are not mental health professionals, they can still be taught how to recognize signs and symptoms of mental health issues and discreetly make employees aware of mental health resources available within the organization.
 Managers do not need to be the sole support system, but they do need to understand how to identify signs and approach the subject with care and empathy.